 Steps away from MiCA brings you to public transportation, diverse cultural experiences and unique food and drink.

 Spacious units featuring contemporary finishes and 10’ or 11’ ceilings.
 Large floor-to-ceiling windows allow for maximum light exposure in all units.
 Wide plank wood-style flooring create light and bright spaces.
-Kitchens feature stainless steel appliances, garbage disposals, gas stovetops, dishwashers, durable quartz countertops, ice makers, and balconies in select units.
+Kitchens feature stainless steel appliances, garbage disposals, gas stovetops, dishwashers, durable quartz countertops, and balconies in select units.

 Find utmost comfort year-round with on demand heating and cooling.
 AT&T U-Verse Cable and Internet is an all-inclusive utility package.
 Base services include 1 Gbps Internet, one (1) HD-DVR cable box, and ~300 channels.
 Hardline and VoIP phone services are available.